lanre-mark/lanre-mark/README.md

 # Hello, folks! <img src="wave.gif" width="30px">

-My name is Lanre Makinde and I'm a software engineer .
+My name is Olanrewaju Makinde and I'm a software engineer..

             🌱 I’m currently looking into distributed system design and visual studio extension development.
             👯 I’m looking to collaborate on any challenging open source project